 - Next, almost always, you set up the tripod, attach the camera, and adjust the tripod.

-- Now you are ready to take your photos.
+- Now you are ready to take your first photos.

 - After your photo shoot you go to your computer, plug in the camera, and download your photos.

 - Now you need to get them back to your camera phone.
 I usually email them to myself three at a time.
 Then I pick them up on my phone from there.

 That is a lot more work than just taking a pic, editing and posting.
 Is it worth it?
 Sometimes I think it is.
 And sometimes I think it isn’t.
-There are times I actually get a better shot using my phone because I still haven’t mastered the system, my digital camera or the editing process yet.
-As I mentioned, sometimes there’s a disconnect between viewing the photos on my computer screen and my camera phone.
-For pictures for our blog I am very happy I have the option of my digital camera.
-But some days I just don’t have time, or patience, for all that extra work.
+There are times I actually get a better shot using my iPhone because I still haven’t mastered the system, my digital camera or the editing process yet.

 Clearly there are a lot of things to consider before investing in a digital camera.
 I hope that by weighing the above list of pros and cons you will feel more confident with how to make the best decision for you.